Primary in Scoil Mhuire, Shankill, Co. Dublin; Secondary in Holy Child Sallynoggin and St. Laurence College Loughlinstown; Degree in UCD; PhD in UCD

 So it dawned on me how important diseases in animals are for all of us.
 It also helped me realize how important the job that farmers do is, to protect us all.
 So that set me up on the direction I now follow – as a leader of a research group in Teagasc.
 Teagasc is the agricultural authority in Ireland and through my research work, I get to find out new aspects about diseases in livestock – and who knows, one of those clues might lead us to a way to fight them off more successfully!

-I study the immune system
+My Work: I study the immune system

 I run a research group – so that means you need to bring together new ideas and people together to find solutions for diseases in livestock.

 Sounds simple but requires a lot of steps – I need to identify the problem (usually the easy bit!), then I need to come up with a potential solution (not so easy!) – something that has not been done before; then I need to write a grant to show how I will tackle the issue; that grant is reviewed by other scientists to ensure it makes sense and is the best way to tackle the issue; then (hopefully) it is funded; then I recruit students to work on it.
 Then we run the experiment, collect the samples, perform the analysis and publish the results.
 Scientists tend to be optimists – we always think we have the answer; and when we don’t, we dust ourselves off and try again.
 It is never failure as even if we don’t get the answer we would like, we have contributed to the body of knowledge, and trained some great next-generation scientists.

 Thankfully we work with some great partners – called collaborators, and working with excited, engaged, enthusiastic and smart people makes it worthwhile, and helps a lot!

 So that is my job in a nutshell.
 It involves animal work (taking samples); laboratory work (analysing samples); computer work (analysing data) and writing papers; as well as presentations at conferences.